Altai

 Origins

-This breed takes it’s name from the Altai mountains in Southern Siberia and like many breeds in unforgiving climates, they are built solid and surefooted.
-These animals have always been relied on to carry people and other precious cargo over mountainous terrain and through fast moving rivers.
+These animals take their name from the Altai mountains in Southern Siberia & like many breeds from unforgiving climates, they are robustly surefooted.
+They have always been relied on to carry people & other precious cargo over steep mountainous terrain or through fast moving rivers.

 Features